devicons/devicon/branding_guidelines.md

 | :heavy_check_mark: Use the provided original logos | :x: Create your own versions of the provided original logos |                             |
 | :heavy_check_mark: Use the original colors                  |               :x: Use our logos (for your own use-case) without permission
 | :heavy_check_mark: Use our logos commercially      |               :x: Sell our logos (for your own use-case) without permission
-| :heavy_check_mark: Use the provided logo sizes      |               :x: Violate the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license guidelines
+| :heavy_check_mark: Use the provided logo sizes      |               :x: Violate the [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/) license guidelines
 |                     |               :x: Mix/integrate your logo with our provided logos

 ## 🖼 Logos